SAP-samples/hana-shine-xsa/README.md

 ![Alt text](./images/SHINE-CF.jpg "Architecture")

-This repository contains a version of SHINE which is configured to run on the Cloud Foundry environment within SAP Cloud Platform.
-You can read more about the "[General Availability of the XS Advanced Programming Model with Cloud Foundry on SAP Cloud Platform](https://blogs.sap.com/2017/05/16/general-availability-of-the-xs-advanced-programming-model-with-cloud-foundry-on-sap-cloud-platform/)".
+This repository contains a version of SHINE which is configured to run on the Cloud Foundry environment within SAP Business Technology Platform.
+You can read more about the "[General Availability of the XS Advanced Programming Model with Cloud Foundry on SAP Business Technology Platform](https://blogs.sap.com/2017/05/16/general-availability-of-the-xs-advanced-programming-model-with-cloud-foundry-on-sap-cloud-platform/)".
 The code base of SHINE that is used is version SHINE for XSA SAP HANA 2.0 SPS01.
 A blog post with the same instructions as in this readme can be found [here](https://blogs.sap.com/2017/07/10/deploying-shine-on-the-cloud-foundry-environment-within-sap-cloud-platform/).

 ## Setup Cloud MBT Build tool